nacho337/nacho337/README.md

 I am passionate about programming with which, through effort and perseverance, challenges or conflicts can be resolved.

-🔭 I’m currently working on a dashboard (Angular Proyect)
+🔭 I’m currently working on a SOCCER FIELD RENTAL - (ReactJs)

 📫 How to reach me: https://www.linkedin.com/in/ignaciorossatti/